AlexanderElliott24/hello-world/README.md

 # hello-world

-## Alexander James Elliott, 28 years old, i have been working at capital one for 3 1/2 years ##
+## Alexander James Elliott, 28 years old, I have been working at capital one for 3 1/2 years ##

 >*Father of a 1 year daughter, Arsenal fan, Big gamer, Looking to continue in my journey of a new career*